 Not currently taking reservations due to past winter storm damage.
 Open year-round except when weather or safety conditions require a closure.
 Reservations can…

-The campground is typically open May through September.
-Reservations can be made up to two days in advance.
-All sites are reservation only.
-Crystal Springs cam…
+The campground is typically open May through August.
+Individual site reservations can be made up to one month in advance.
+Group sites are available up to four …

 The entrance fee for Kings Canyon National Park is $35.
 See Plan Your Visit above for vehicle, per-person, and annual-pass rates.